Computational-Rare-Disease-Genomics-WHG/VuTR/README.md

 ## License

-VuTR is released under the GPLv2 licencce.
+VuTR is released under the GPLv2 licence.
 Please see the LICENSE.md file for more information.

 ## Contact